vikrampawar/vikrampawar.github.io/_posts/2019-11-30-Go-ecoserver.markdown

 categories: Go http
 ---

-Here are a few things you should know before you understand the program at the bottom.
+This post is about a simple Go program that acts as web server which sends back a response with details of the request.

+First we look at the elements of the program that we need to understand before we look at the complete program.

 To run a server on port 8000 call the function `ListenAndServe()` in the `http` package.
 It takes the `host:8000` address string as the first parameter and a handler function as the second parameter which could be nil.